LionRoar/Head-First-Design-Patterns-PHP/README.md

 ---

+## Abstract Factory Pattern

-> **Abstract Factory Pattern** provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+> Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Abstract Factory Pattern used when